I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 "I Want to Take You Higher" is a song by the soul/rock/funk band Sly and the Family Stone.
 It is not a political song, and it's not about drugs; it's just about feeling high on music.

-The band performed "Higher" at Woodstock.
-Sly Stone had the Woodstock crowd doing a call and repeat of "higher" at three in the morning!
+The band performed the song at Woodstock.
+Sly Stone had the crowd doing a call and repeat of it at three in the morning!

 "I Want to Take You Higher" was a Top 40 hit in 1970.
 The same year, Ike & Tina Turner's cover became a hit as well.